Are you one of those who let out a sigh of exasperation every time you’re assigned an essay?

 3 Elements of a Good Argumentative Essay Topic

 An argumentative essay is centered around picking a topic and taking a firm stance on it.
-It’s like someone telling “you think apples are better than oranges?
+It’s like someone saying, “You think apples are better than oranges?
 Go ahead, prove it”.

-You’re expected to prove your point with ample research, evidence and examples with the sole objective to persuade the reader.
+You’re expected to prove your point with ample research, evidence, and examples with the sole objective of persuading the reader.

 It goes without saying that a compelling essay begins with choosing the right topic.
-More than agreeing with the stance, the focus should be on demonstrating it.
+More than agree with the stance, the focus should be on demonstrating it.

 So, what makes a good argumentative essay topic?
 Let’s take a look at the three essential elements.